Stevoni/ohmyzsh/plugins/python/README.md

   **Default**: the first existing in `$PYTHON_VENV_NAMES`.

-- `auto_vrun`: automatically activate the venv virtual environment when entering a directory containing `<venv-name>/bin/activate`, and automatically deactivate it when navigating out of it (keeps venv activated in subdirectories).
+- `auto_vrun`: automatically activate the venv virtual environment when entering a directory containing `<venv-name>/bin/activate` or `<venv-name>/Scripts/activate`, and automatically deactivate it when navigating out of it while keeping the venv activated in subdirectories.
   - To enable the feature, set `PYTHON_AUTO_VRUN=true` before sourcing oh-my-zsh.
   - The plugin activates the first existing virtual environment, in order, appearing in `$PYTHON_VENV_NAMES`.
     The default virtual environment name is `venv`.
 To use a different name, set